Caolan Lavery

-Caolan Owen Lavery (born 22 October 1992) is a professional footballer who plays as a forward for Doncaster Rovers.
+Caolan Owen Lavery (born 22 October 1992) is a former professional footballer who last played as a forward for Doncaster Rovers.

-He has previously played in the English Football League for Sheffield Wednesday, Sheffield United, Walsall and Bradford City, as well as on loan at Southend United, Plymouth Argyle, Chesterfield, Portsmouth, Rotherham and Bury.
+He also previously played in the English Football League for Sheffield Wednesday, Sheffield United, Walsall, Bradford City and Scunthorpe United, as well as on loan at Southend United, Plymouth Argyle, Chesterfield, Portsmouth, Rotherham and Bury.

 He has represented both Canada and Northern Ireland at youth international level and is one of only a small number of footballers to have played for both Sheffield clubs.

 Club career

 Early career

 Lavery started his youth career in Canada, playing for the Red Deer Renegades.
 He then played with Northern Irish youth side Goodyear while having trials at Tottenham Hotspur, Portsmouth and Charlton Athletic.
 A successful trial at Ipswich Town saw him spend two years at the club before rejecting the offer of a new deal in late 2011 and leaving the club after his academy scholarship expired.
 He went on to have trials at Sunderland and Leicester City in November.
 In December 2011 Lavery was reported to be in talks with League Two club Bradford City.